chadmcox/Copilot/Personalization/readme.md

 # Microsoft Copilot Custom Personalization Instructions

+## Configure Microsoft Copilot Personalization

+### Why Use Personalization?

+Microsoft Copilot can produce better results when it understands:
+- Your role
+- Technologies you work with
+- Preferred coding style
+- Trusted sources
+- Communication preferences

+Instead of repeating these requirements in every prompt, you can define them once using Custom Instructions.

+---

+### Open Personalization Settings

+1. Open Microsoft 365 Copilot.
+2. Select **Settings**.
+3. Select **Personalization**.
+4. Enter your custom instructions.
+5. Save your changes.

 ## Why I Am Publishing These Examples

 One of the most overlooked features in Microsoft Copilot is Custom Personalization Instructions.